Gut microbiota: Secondary metabolites

+Dysbiosis

+The gut microbiota is important for maintaining homeostasis in the intestine.
+Development of intestinal cancer is associated with an imbalance in the natural microflora (dysbiosis).
+The secondary bile acid deoxycholic acid is associated with alterations of the microbial community that lead to increased intestinal carcinogenesis.
+Increased exposure of the colon to secondary bile acids resulting from dysbiosis can cause DNA damage, and such damage can produce carcinogenic mutations in cells of the colon.
+The high density of bacteria in the colon (about 1012 per ml.) that are subject to dysbiosis compared to the relatively low density in the small intestine (about 102 per ml.) may account for the greater than 10-fold higher incidence of cancer in the colon compared to the small intestine.

-Gut-brain axis
+Gut–brain axis

-The gut-brain axis is the biochemical signaling that takes place between the gastrointestinal tract and the central nervous system.
-That term has been expanded to include the role of the gut flora in the interplay; the term "microbiome-gut-brain axis" is sometimes used to describe paradigms explicitly including the gut flora.
+The gut microbiota contributes to digestion and immune modulation, as it plays a role in the gut-brain axis, where microbial metabolites such as short-chain fatty acids and neurotransmitters influence brain function and behavior.
+The gut–brain axis is the biochemical signaling that takes place between the gastrointestinal tract and the central nervous system.
+That term has been expanded to include the role of the gut flora in the interplay; the term "microbiome––brain axis" is sometimes used to describe paradigms explicitly including the gut flora.
 Broadly defined, the gut-brain axis includes the central nervous system, neuroendocrine and neuroimmune systems including the hypothalamic–pituitary–adrenal axis (HPA axis), sympathetic and parasympathetic arms of the autonomic nervous system including the enteric nervous system, the vagus nerve, and the gut microbiota.

-A systematic review from 2016 examined the preclinical and small human trials that have been conducted with certain commercially available strains of probiotic bacteria and found that among those tested, Bifidobacterium and Lactobacillus genera (B. longum, B. breve, B. infantis, L. helveticus, L. rhamnosus, L. plantarum, and L. casei), had the most potential to be useful for certain central nervous system disorders.
+A 2016 systematic review of preclinical studies and small human trials conducted with certain commercially available strains of probiotic bacteria found that Bifidobacterium and Lactobacillus genera (B. longum, B. breve, B. infantis, L. helveticus, L. rhamnosus, L. plantarum, and L. casei), were of interest for certain central nervous system disorders.